kamilix2003/Phase-Shifter/README.md

 ## Description

-A microcontroller serves as an interface for phased control, managing multiple phase shifters connected in a daisy chain via SPI.
+A microcontroller serves as an interface for phase control, managing multiple phase shifters connected in a daisy chain via SPI.
 Bidirectional communication between the PC and MCU is established via UART/USB.

 ## Goals